mattyImry/Mountain-Gear_MS4-Code-Institute/TESTING.md

 To validate javascript files I have used [Jshint](https://jshint.com/).
 No error detected.

 Python code as been checked for PEP8 standard.
-The only errors left in the Python pages are only present in pages pre created by Django.
+The only errors left in the Python pages are only present in pages pre created by Django, migrations file and settings.py file.

 * [Google Lighthouse](https://developers.google.com/web/tools/lighthouse#devtools).
 DO NOT FORGET LIGHTHOUSE AFTER DEPLOY.